 - Secured a key win following a bench trial on behalf of a metal processing client, defeating the National Labor Relations Board (NLRB)’s eﬀorts to require mandatory recognition and bargaining with the United Steelworkers Union (USW) and disclosure of conﬁdential company ﬁnancial records.

-- Secured a multi-million-dollar judgment on behalf of a transportation company in “busted-deal” litigation alleging that a seller had falsiﬁed records to drive up the price of an acquisition; the defendant voluntarily dismissed their claims.
+- Secured a multi-million-dollar judgment on behalf of a transportation company in “busted-deal” litigation alleging that a seller had falsiﬁed records to drive up the price of an acquisition; the defendant voluntarily dismissed its claims.

 - Represented the world’s second-largest domain name registrar in an action alleging violation of the plaintiﬀ’s intellectual property and privacy.
 Obtained summary judgment in favor of the registrar on all nine of the plaintiﬀ’s claims.

-*includes matters handled prior to joining Sidley.
+*Includes matters handled prior to joining Sidley.

 Dan taught trial advocacy to other Assistant U.S. Attorneys from around the country at the DOJ’s National Advocacy Center, and he instructed prosecutors, federal agents, and police officers at various classes and seminars involving the investigation and prosecution of federal criminal offenses.
 Dan previously served as a Lecturer in Law at the University of Chicago Law School, where he taught “Federal Criminal Practice” from 2007−2014.
 Dan was on the varsity wrestling team as an undergrad at Brown University.